MihaiAC/miscellaneous-projects/django_exploration/django_notes/General notes.md

 `get_absolute_url` override on model object

+ForeignKey is used for one to many relations.
+OneToOneField,...

 `models.ForeignKey(className, on_delete=models.CASCADE|PROTECT|SET_NULL, related_name="books")`
 Related name allows you to e.g: get all the "books belonging to an author".

 Chaining filters: `Book.objects.filter(author__last_name__contains="wling")`

+Meta class inside a Model class to control how it is displayed?